evilsocket/opensnitch/wiki/Rules.md

   }
   ```

+- You can also block outbound connections to crypto mining pools and malware domains/ips with [blocklists rules]https://github.com/evilsocket/opensnitch/wiki/block-lists).
+  One of the common reason to compromise servers is to mine cryptos.
+Denying connections to the mining pools, disrupts the operation.

   **Note** that the default policy should be deny everything unless explicitely allowed.
 But by creating a rule to deny specifically these directories, you can have a place where to monitor these executions.